Skip to main content

 This attribute supports configuration of proxy behavior in a space- or newline-separated list that may contain the following values:

-• via-header: Enables setting the via response header so that the client can detect whether the HTTP status came from the proxy or from the content provider.
+• via-header: Enables setting the via response header so that the client can detect whether the HTTP response came from the proxy or from the content provider.

 • stealth: suppress via response header.